Mundafan: History and climatic implications

-There were two high water stages, one dated to marine isotope stage 5 (MIS 5) c and a (100,000 and 80,000 years ago, respectively) and the other to the early Holocene between 9,000-6,000 years ago.
+There were two high water stages, one dated to marine isotope stage 5 (MIS 5) c and a (100,000 and 80,000 years ago, respectively) and the other to the early Holocene between 9,000 and 6,000 years ago.
 The minimum surface area of the lake reached c.
 100 km2 100,000 years ago, c.
 210 km2 80,000 years ago and c.
 58 km2 during the Holocene; the actual extent of the lake might have been larger, as lake sediments might have been removed by wind after the lake dried up.
 During the Holocene, the maximum depth may have reached 10 m.

 Increased insolation periodically caused the African monsoon to become stronger and reach farther north on the Arabian Peninsula, activating wadis and filling lakes.
 These wet periods are recorded in stalagmites of Oman and Yemen and in lake sediments.
 The increased precipitation allowed the growth of vegetation in what today is hostile desert, in turn permitting animals and humans to get established there.
 Some researchers however advocate that wet periods took place during glacial times.